 Flyway Brewing is located in North Little Rock, just across the river from downtown Little Rock.
 The brewery takes it’s name from the largest bird migratory route in the Americas.
-They have translated the complexity of this natural phenomenon into their building, their brand, and their beer.
-You’ll see nature and landscapes in the colors of the brewery and the beer itself.
+They have incorporated this natural phenomenon into their building, their brand, and their beer.

 Part of their business philosophy is to remain small and personal and you feel that immediately when you walk.
 The brewery has an intimate, welcoming almost homey feeling.
 You can even play board games just like at home.

-Flyway serves, what I would consider pub food with a twist.
+Flyway serves pub food with a twist.
 Sliders, wings and some amazing appetizers are on the menu.
 They also serve nachos – that are anything but typical with toppings such as duck, gator and crawfish.

-The brewery is open every day and they have tours on Saturday and a Sunday Brunch so fly on in as soon as you can.
+The brewery is open every day and they have tours on Saturday and a Sunday Brunch.

 “Rock Town is a true grain-to-glass distillery, our spirits are carefully distilled from corn, wheat and rye that are grown within a 125 miles of the distillery.
 Our passion is our spirit and our dedication is to our craft”